 4. Haldi(Turmeric Powder): Turmeric, which is a distinct yellow colour, is added to most Indian lentils, vegetables, and curries.
 A pinch of turmeric intensifies the flavours of most dishes.

-6. Lal mirch powder(Red Chilli powder)—There are many varieties of red chilli powder added to everyday Indian foods.
+6. Lal mirch powder(Red Chilli powder).
+There are many varieties of red chilli powder added to everyday Indian foods.
 Some are spicy, and others are just red and diluted.

 7. Laung(Clove) - Cloves are unopened flower buds that enhance the pungent zest to dish up the devour.

 Nowadays, most Indian restaurants prepare the famous curries with red chillies, tomatoes, nuts and cream, but traditionally, basic masala paste was specifically ground for each variety of vegetable or meat; for instance, fish curries were cooked in chilly or citrusy gravies or coconut milk or mustard where cloves, cinnamon or cardamom are avoided.
-In contrast, the meats and biriyanis were infused with aromatic herbs such as cardamom, bay leaves and cinnamon.
+In contrast, the meats and biryanis were infused with aromatic herbs such as cardamom, bay leaves and cinnamon.

 Modern restaurants often create a nutty, rich, velvety tomato version of fish, chicken, meat, or everyday vegetables.
 Such nutty buttery onion, tomato, chilli, garlic, and ginger gravies with a large portion of garam masala are part of all get-togethers, unlike modern restaurants', traditional curries were flowy and soupy with intensely herbal flavours, where onion, nuts, creams, or tomatoes were excluded.

-Street foods such as samosas, dahi bhalla, and chaat blends burst with spicy tangy zest.
+Street foods such as samosas, dahi bhalla, and chaat blends burst with spicy, tangy zest.
 Topped with tamarind and green sauces, they present sweet, salty, crunchy, and savoury sensations.
 They are often prepared with green chillies, green coriander, and fresh mint, while the typical heating species are avoided in such foods.

 Kashmiri recipes, such as Roganjosh, are made with only three herbs: red chilli, dry ginger powder, and fennel seeds (or powdered fennel seeds).
 It is considered a savoury dish presented for special occasions.

-Indian everyday street foods, e.g. bhel puri, samosa, gol gappe, or breakfast dishes like kachori, paratha, dosa, pav bhaji or wada pave, kathi rolls, poha are made from simple chilly powder, dry mango powder, green mint, coriander powder and leaves, cumin and asafetida and boiled potatoes.
-One may not find cinnamon, clove, or cardamom in street recipes, but they are added to desserts like payasam, halwa(Kesari), and milk dishes.
+Indian everyday street foods, e.g. bhel puri, samosa, gol gappe, or breakfast dishes like kachori, paratha, dosa, pav bhaji or wada pave, kathi rolls, poha, are made from simple chilly powder, dry mango powder, green mint, coriander powder and leaves, cumin and asafetida and boiled potatoes.
+One may not find cinnamon, clove, or cardamom in street recipes, but they are added to desserts such as payasam, halwa (kesari), and milk dishes.

 Indian spices list with names included -